multifreded/hv20/day01/README.md

 The PNG image format can store alpha channel information for each pixel.
-A look into the file with Gimp confirms the hunch: the missing areas in the picture are actually just transparency set to 100%.
+A look into the file with Gimp confirms the hunch: the missing areas in the picture have transparency set to 100%.
 Reverting the transparency reveals the flag.

 |![](day1_1_solution.png)
 |-